 Tell your doctor about the symptoms you have so that they can protect themselves and other patients.

 Cover Your Nose & Mouth with a Fabric Mask

 When around other people, infectees must cover their nose and mouth with fabric even at home.

-You don’t have to wear masks 24/7 but take it off when alone.
-If you suffer from difficulty in breathing, ensure to cover your coughs and sneezes in another appropriate manner like with bending your elbow.
+You don’t have to wear masks 24/7 but take them off when alone.
+If you suffer from difficulty in breathing, ensure to cover your coughs and sneezes in another appropriate manner like bending your elbow.

 - Try to be at least 6 feet away from people.

-- Removing masks should only be done by infectee and no other person.
+- Removing masks should only be done by the infectee and no other person.

 - Masks are not appropriate for infants to 2 years old kids.

 - Use a tissue while coughing or sneezing, and properly dispose of them.